-That’s where the impending liability shift comes into play.
+That’s where the impending mandate and EMV liability shift comes into play.

 On October 1, 2015, merchants who do not use a chip card reader to process card-present transactions when a chip card is presented, can be held liable for any fraud that occurs as a result.
 In other words, after the liability shift takes effect, merchants who swipe chip cards instead of using EMV chip readers do so at their own risk.